Wee Care

 It is anticipated the Child will:

-• Afforded an encouraging start to life maximizing on their potential to reach their full development; and
+• Be afforded an encouraging start to life, maximising on the potential to reach their full development;

 Benefits for Aboriginal & Torres Strait Islander Families